-My new short story collection, The Talker, will be released by Torrey House Press in Spring 2017.
+My new short story collection, The Talker, was released by Torrey House Press in Spring 2017.
 You can read an excerpt from the story Up Near Pasco on this site.
 My novel, 29, was released August 12, 2014.
 Booklist and Publishers Weekly loved it.
 Arizona Daily Sun interview by Diandra Markgraf Please buy The Talker and 29 at an indie bookstore.
 Now, write YOUR stories.
 Join us for an intensive writing workshop in Markleeville, California.

 I honor story.
 I honor the importance of craft.
 I imagine that if you have found your way to Breakthrough Writing, you are discouraged or dissatisfied with how you honor your story, your craft – or both.
 Together, we can bring you home to your writing.
 You’ll find no gimmicks here, no cute buzz words, no guarantees.
 You will find support in rediscovering the ancient art of storytelling, and help with the craft of bringing your stories into their finest shape.